steffow/meteor-accounts-saml/README.md

 ##OpenAM Setup

 1. I prefer using OpenAM realms.
-Set up a realm using a name that matches the one in the entry point URL of the `settings.json` file: `https://openam.idp.io/openam/SSORedirect/metaAlias/YOURREALM/idp`; we used `zimt` above.
+Set up a realm using a name that matches the one in the entry point URL of the `settings.json` file: `https://openam.idp.io/openam/SSORedirect/metaAlias/<YOURREALM>/idp`; we used `zimt` above.
 2. Save the SP metadata (obtained in Step 5 above) in a file `sp-metadata.xml`.
 3. Logon OpenSSO console as `amadmin` and select _Common Tasks > Register Remote Service Provider_
 4. Select the corresponding real and upload the metadata.
+If all goes well the new SP shows up under _Federation > Entity Providers_